HeyWray/tw-adv-ocroo-2025/design/design-evidencing-guide.md

 #### Lecturer's checklist (to be used by the lecturer)

-- [ ] Persona is well defined
+- [-] Persona is well defined
-- [ ] Persona is relevant to the application
+- [x] Persona is relevant to the application
-- [ ] Design artifacts are present and easy to follow
+- [x] Design artifacts are present and easy to follow
-- [ ] Design decisions are based on user needs and goals
+- [x] Design decisions are based on user needs and goals
-- [ ] Appropriate considerations of interaction patterns appropriate for the user
+- [x] Appropriate considerations of interaction patterns appropriate for the user
-- [ ] Efforts towards realizing at least one significant issue involving user interaction
+- [n/a] Efforts towards realizing at least one significant issue involving user interaction
-- [ ] Whole team engagement in the design process
+- [-] Whole team engagement in the design process